Why Building an AIoT Ecosytem

 Building an ecosystem

-We are currently engaged in a race to create this complete ecosystem.
-The idea is to cover all possible entry points — from devices to platforms to the very internet that they all run on.
+We are currently engaged in a to create this complete ecosystem.
+The idea is to cover all possible entry points — from to platforms to the very internet that they all run on.

 The ultimate goal would be to make consumers so used to an ecosystem that it appears essential to their existence, that getting out of it feels like hard work.
 It is key to build the apparent relevancy of such device in order to increase the willingness to pay.